pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ::if{path="/llm-xpack/"}
 ## Cohere
-Pathway has a wrapper for the [`Cohere Chat Services`](https://docs.cohere.com/docs/command-beta).
+The Pathway Live Data Framework has a wrapper for the [`Cohere Chat Services`](https://docs.cohere.com/docs/command-beta).
 The wrapper allows for augmenting the query with documents.
 The result contains cited documents along with the response.

 ```python
 from pathway.xpacks.llm import llms